bhartiy/learnsellacious/pages/07.variantoptions/images/docs.md

 ![](90.png)

 8. Save the item.
+9. Open the saved product.
-9. Upload the image.
+10. Upload the image.<br>
-10.save it.
+11. save it.

 ![](92.png)

-11.And image of your variant will be saved.
+12.And image of your variant will be saved.